WillHolbrook/FYPCodeRepo/README.md

 ### GitHub Actions

-As part of the CI/CD pipelines this project makes use of some pre-made GitHub actions listed below
+As part of the CI/CD pipelines this project makes use of the pre-made GitHub actions listed below

 | Name                        | Version | Link                                                                                                                                     |